irgroup/ir_metadata/docs/metadata/method.md

 # Method

 The metadata information about the **Method** should include if the run is automatic or manual, i.e., derived with our without a human-in-the-loop approach, and information regarding the indexing and retrieval.
-While the indexing is usually composed of several processing steps including tokenization, stemming, and stopword removal, the retrieval method assign scores between a query and a document.
+While the indexing is usually composed of several processing steps including tokenization, stemming, and stopword removal, the retrieval method assigns scores between a query and a document.
 Modern retrieval pipelines are often realized in the form of a multi-stage ranking that is supported by our metadata schema as well.
 If an additional ranking method reranks the output of a previous retrieval method, it can be reported by the `reranks` entry that refers to the name of the previous method.
 Likewise, it is possible to report interpolated scores.

 ## Checklist

 - `method` &rarr; `automatic`
+- `method` &rarr; `score ties`
 - `method` &rarr; `indexing` &rarr; `tokenizer`
 - `method` &rarr; `indexing` &rarr; `stemmer`
 - `method` &rarr; `indexing` &rarr; `stopwords`